 Regulation: IFMRRC.
 Minimum deposit: $50.
 Payout potential: Up to 90%.
 Tradable markets: Forex, indices, stocks, crypto, and commodities.
 Platform: Proprietary web, desktop, and mobile.
 Demo access: Yes.

-Assets: Trade FX pairs, commodities, stock names, indices, and popular cryptocurrencies for flexible strategies.
+Assets: Trade FX pairs, commodities, stock names, indices, and popular cryptocurrencies to support flexible strategies.

-Platform: A clean browser terminal, desktop apps for Windows and Mac, and native mobile apps support varied workflows.
+Platform: A clean browser terminal, desktop apps for Windows and Mac, and native mobile apps for different workflows.

-Accounts: A tiered status system—rising from entry-level to “Guru”—unlocks perks such as improved payouts at higher balances.
+Accounts: A tiered status system—from entry-level to “Guru”—is described as unlocking perks such as improved payouts at higher balances.

 Pros